aubreyrjones/lemon-py/README.md

   structures.
 This can enable a JSON parse-tree export with 1 line of code (see `Driver.py`).

-`ParseNode` supports the Python container interface, including iteration and subscripting, over the list of its children. `mynode[2]` will return the 3rd child of `mynode`.
+`ParseNode` supports the Python container interface over its children, including iteration and subscripting. `mynode[2]` will return the 3rd child of `mynode`. `for c in mynode` will iterate the children of `mynode`.

 `ParseNode` equality check (via `==`) is by-value and deep.
 Equality checks that production, type, and value are equal (by string); and